KopherBit

 A Vehicle Control Unit (VCU) is the central coordination ECU in a vehicle control architecture.
 It receives driver commands, body signals, battery status, and drivetrain feedback, then outputs torque, charging, thermal, and safety-related control commands.

-In electric vehicles, commercial vehicles, and specialty vehicles, a VCU often combines real-time control, CAN / LIN / Ethernet communication, analog and digital I/O, diagnostics, data logging, and software update support.
+In commercial EVs, electric buses, trucks, and specialty vehicles, a VCU often combines real-time control, AUTOSAR software, CAN FD, Ethernet, analog and digital I/O, UDS diagnostics, XCP calibration, data logging, OTA update support, functional safety, and cybersecurity.

 Role in the Vehicle Architecture